 - Smooths and softens skin

 - Reduces the appearance of cellulite – there is anecdotal evidence to support this claim.
 Some swear by it.
 I’d say it can’t hurt and might help so why not?

 These things aside, as this Hello Magazine article posits, ‘… the physical nature of dry brushing your skin may act to reduce muscle tension, and if performed in a quiet space, it can actually be a meditative process, calming your mind and relieving stress…’ Which is nice.

 Your skin is your largest organ and it makes sense to give it the same level of TLC you give your face.
-So, to get you started Pink&Green have another fabulous offer to enhance your body brush benefits.

 Do your body brush prior to showering or bathing.
 Then, give your skin some extra exfoliation with our Tropical Island, Hand, Foot and Body Scrub.
 Then, after your shower capitalise on all that super soft skin with our delicious Marzipan body soufflé – it’s almost good enough to eat.